 Lake Jualbup upgrade

+This page provides an overview of the Lake Jualbup upgrade project currently being undertaken.
 For a comprehensive overview of work-to-date the city and other stakeholders in relation to maintaining an adequate permanent body of water in Lake Jualbup, please visit the Lake Jualbup page.

-Expected completion: March 2018
+Expected completion: 30 November 2018

 The planning phase for this project has been ongoing for many years with significant work undertaken by city staff, community stakeholders and consultants to gain the necessary environmental approvals, including a Section 18 Minister's Consent under the Aboriginal Heritage Act 1972 and a comprehensive Management Plan.

-To ensure that the city meets the conditions stipulated for Section 18 Consent under the Aboriginal Heritage Act 1972, the city has appointed an anthropologist who will coordinate daily attendance by two Aboriginal ground monitors to observe the works where ground disturbance is necessary.
+To ensure that the city meets the conditions stipulated for Section 18 Consent under the Aboriginal Heritage Act 1972 the city has appointed an anthropologist who will coordinate daily attendance by two Aboriginal ground monitors to observe the works where ground disturbance is necessary.